netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

     public function buildParameters(ParameterBuilderInterface $builder)
     {
         $builder->add('search_text', ParameterType\TextType::class);
-        $builder->add('limit', ParameterType\IntegerType::class);
     }

-Notice that we didn't specify the human readable labels for the parameters.
+Notice that we didn't specify the human readable label for the parameter.
-That's because they are generated automatically via translation system.
+That's because it is generated automatically via translation system.
 To create the correct labels for your query type parameters, you need to add one string to ``ngbm`` translation catalog for every parameter in your query type with the format ``query.<query_type>.<parameter_name>`` where ``query_type`` and